Robust and Resource Efficient Identification of Shallow Neural Networks by Fewest Samples: Numerical experiments

-and we set $\delta = 0.05$ in our experiments.
 Figure \ref{fig:plot1} shows the ratio of the number of trials where $n_{\text{found}} = m$ for different degrees of near-orthonormality and amounts of approximated Hessians.
 From the figure, it is clear that our pipeline of the algorithms is able to reconstruct exactly all $m=20$ network weights $a_1, \dots, a_m$ with high probability with a number $m_{\mathcal{X}}\approx m=20$ of sampled Hessians, which is the information theoretical lower bound.
 Moreover, as shown in Figure \ref{fig:plot1}, exact recovery is obtained also for levels $\varepsilon>1$ of near-orthonormality.
 Even for $\varepsilon \approx 3$ the algorithm recovers all vectors with overwhelming (empirical) probability.
-This numerical evidence suggests that the $\varepsilon$-quasi-orthonormality is a quite conservative measure of separation of the vectors $a_1, \dots, a_m$ and that in practice it is sufficient that they are enough separated and a near orthogonality is not necessary.
+This numerical evidence suggests that the $\varepsilon$-nearly-orthonormality is a quite conservative measure of separation of the vectors $a_1, \dots, a_m$ and that in practice it is sufficient that they are enough separated and a near orthonormality is not necessary.